lilyosah/tech-knowledgebase/Software-Engineering/Plan-document Models.md

 However, users don't usually know what they want, which led to the spiral model

 ## Spiral model
-BDUF + prototypes, develop requirements across iterations Finish one section at a time but repeatedly go through them in prototypes
+Involves building prototypes of increasing complexity in each iteration, where an iteration is several months long BDUF + prototypes, develop requirements across iterations Finish one section at a time but repeatedly go through them in prototypes